mikiest/sptools/README.md

 - `Sync entire workspace` command not implemented yet
 - In some cases time zone difference between SharePoint site and VS Code client can result in wrong "uptodate" notice
 - Image files are not downloaded correctly
+- Users with same Display Name **AND** no email address in SharePoint will be resolved as same (e.g. files will be resolved as "checked out to you" for both)

 ## What to expect next
 ------

-- SharePoint 2010 compatibility
+- SharePoint 2010 compatibility (on prem)
 - Ignore specific files option using paterns
-- Use WinCred or environment speicfic credentials storage
+- Use WinCred or environment specific credentials storage
 - Auto checkin/out files option
 - SharePoint specific snippets
+- Update/remove specific credentials

 ** Enjoy!**